blockchainsllc/in3-docs/docs/api-java.md

 ##### sendRPC

-Send an RPC request by only passing the method and params.
+Sends an RPC request by only passing the method and params.

 It will create the raw request from it and return the result.